barefootwriter/KPU/IDEA/dev/1100_interview_questions.md

 ### Interview Questions

-Interviews are informal, and a focus on the learner’s personal perspective on the experience (What is the experience of X?) and how this experience has been a catalyst for further introspection and their role in other situations (personally, education, global, family. etc.).
+Interviews are informal and focus on the learner’s personal perspective on the class experience and how this experience has been a catalyst for further learning.
 Questions from the interviewer are based on the IDEA Skill Set and are grouped by core value, as follows:

 #### Self-awareness